 The Chatham Islands group includes many small islands, but only the two main islands are inhabited: Chatham Island (920 sq km), also called Rēkohu (by Moriori) and Wharekauri (by Māori), and Pitt Island (7.7 sq km), also called Rangihaute (by Moriori) and Rangiāuria (by Māori).

 Lakes and lagoons cover about a quarter of Chatham Island.
-The highest point on the main island, Maungatere Hill, in the south, is 294 metres.
-The highest point on Pitt Island is 231 metres.
+The highest point on the main island, Maungatere Hill, in the south, is 294 metres high.
+The highest point on Pitt Island, Hakepa Hill, is 231 metres high.

-Chatham Island is just over half the size of Stewart Island and twice the size of Great Barrier Island.
-It is a bit smaller than the territory of Hong Kong and the same size as Malta.
+Chatham Island is just over half the size of Stewart Island and more than three times the size of Great Barrier Island.
+It is a bit smaller than the territory of Hong Kong.

 The Chatham Islands have a mild oceanic climate, similar to Wellington’s.
-However, the islands are drier than Wellington; they are not high enough to trigger rainfall, so get only 855 millimetres annually.
-Nor are they as windy, with an average of 16 gale days annually compared with Wellington’s 22.
-Due to frequent cloud, the islands receive only 1,450 hours of sunshine a year – two-thirds of Wellington’s total.
+However, the islands are drier than Wellington; they are not large or high enough to trigger rainfall, so get only 900 millimetres annually, compared to Wellington’s 1,250 millimetres.
+Nor are they as windy, with an average of 16 gale days annually (Wellington has 22).
+Often cloudy, the islands receive only 1,450 hours of sunshine a year – not much more than two-thirds of Wellington’s average.

 There are very few frosts – four a year on average, one of the lowest rates in New Zealand.

-The Moriori and Māori names of the islands reflect the climate: Rēkohu has been translated as ‘mist before the sun,’ and Rangiāuria as ‘glowing clouds at sunset.’
+The Moriori and Māori names for the islands reflect the climate: Rēkohu has been translated as ‘mist before the sun’, and Rangiāuria as ‘glowing clouds at sunset’.

 The Moriori people are descended from the first arrivals who came to the island from Eastern Polynesia and New Zealand between 1400 and 1500 CE.
 Māori from the New Zealand mainland invaded the islands and conquered the Moriori inhabitants in 1835.
-They named the main island Wharekauri, after a locality on the north coast of the island.
+They named the main island Wharekauri, after a locality on its north coast.

-The first Europeans to see the islands were the crew of the brig Chatham, in 1791, after which the main island, and the island group, was named.
-Pākehā sealers arrived after 1800 and settlers before 1835.
+The first Europeans to see the islands, in 1791, were the crew of the brig Chatham, after which the main island, and the island group, was named.
+Pākehā sealers arrived after 1800 and the first settlers before 1835.
 The islands were declared part of the colony of New Zealand in 1842.
 A county council was established in 1926.

 Port Clements, in British Columbia, Canada, is a ‘sister city’ of the Chatham Islands.
-It is situated on Haida Gwaii (formerly Graham) Island, part of the Queen Charlotte group.
+It is situated on Haida Gwaii (formerly Graham) Island, in the Queen Charlotte group.

-The main settlement of the islands is Waitangi.
+The main settlement is Waitangi.
 Other settlements are Te One, Port Hutt, Kāingaroa and Ōwenga.
-The total population in 2006 was 612 (a marked decline from the 2001 figure of 717).
+The total population in 2006 was 612 (a 15% decline from the 2001 figure of 717).
 Around 35 lived on Pitt Island, the rest on the main island.
 The population in 2006 was 56% male.

-The islanders have long made a living from both sea and land.
+The islanders have long made a living from sea and land.
 Fishing and crayfishing play an important part in the economy and the export trade.
-The land is well-suited to sheep and cattle farming, which are hampered only by limited shipping and the long distance to the mainland.
+The land is well-suited to sheep and cattle farming, which are however hampered by limited shipping and the long distance to the mainland.

 Chatham Islanders talk about going to and from ‘New Zealand’, which is regarded as a second, but not a first, home.

-Despite the small population, in economic terms the Chatham Islands are not an expensive outpost, but a rich part of New Zealand’s economic zone which produces exports that benefit the country as a whole.
+Despite the small population, in economic terms the Chatham Islands are not an expensive outpost, but a rich part of New Zealand’s economic zone producing exports that benefit the country as a whole.

 The oldest rock on the Chatham Islands is the schist exposed on the north-west and north-east of the main island, and also on the Forty Fours (Motuhara) in the ocean to the east.
 It also forms the basement to the younger rocks of the island group.